-But meme stocks and social media trading is likely here to stay.
+But meme stocks and social media trading are likely here to stay.
 I wouldn’t ever count out an army of retail traders in the future.
 With tens of millions of members in r/WallStreetBets, all it takes is for one stock to be shorted for the entire army to buy in.
 Look at the meme stock craze as a message from retail traders to hedge funds.
 The stock market will always be tipped in favor of big money, but the little guy is finding ways to fight back.